Browser Fingerprinting: How to Bypass it During Web Scraping

 One primary application of browser fingerprinting is to profile clients and assess their authenticity.
 Unfortunately, this technique often flags web scrapers as bots because they don't resemble legitimate browsers.

 When you visit a page, your web client sends a request to the site's server with the data required to establish a connection.
-As noted earlier, this information could include your IP address, browser properties, and more.
+As noted earlier, this information may include your IP address, browser properties, and other details.

-Some data reach the web server with the first connection packet.
-However, in most cases, the website injects JavaScript to generate more specific fingerprint information, depending on the technique adopted by the site.
+Some data reaches the web server with the first connection packet.
+However, in most cases, the website injects JavaScript to generate more granular fingerprint data, depending on the technique used.
 These scripts run in the background and are difficult to identify due to obfuscation.

 Typically, each web client has different values for the data points these scripts query, allowing websites to create unique fingerprints and identify each user.
-For instance, web scrapers generate bot-like fingerprints, leading to access denied or an error 403 during web scraping.
+For instance, web scrapers generate bot-like fingerprints, which can result in access denied or a 403 forbidden error during web scraping.

-Before we discuss the various fingerprinting techniques, let's analyze real-life examples to understand how they work better.
+Before we discuss the various fingerprinting techniques, let's analyze real-world examples to understand how they work.

 Browser Fingerprinting Example